Helping Patients Understand The Difference Between PRP And Stem Cells

 - Triggering the production of all types of new cells needed to heal the problem

-PRP, which is made in the office from your own blood, contains a high concentration of platelets.
+PRP, made in the office from your blood, contains a high concentration of platelets.
 When PRP is injected at the site of an injury, the platelets speed up healing, reduce inflammation, and help to relieve your pain.

 Stem cells are the building blocks for every part of your body.
 They have the unique ability to self-replicate, dividing to create a new cell that can develop into numerous types of tissues.
 Stem cells rather amazingly self-replicate as many times as needed.
 Their job is to regenerate tissues by producing new cells to replace old tissues and repair damaged tissues.

 In addition to regenerating new cells, stem cells release tiny vesicles or sacs called exosomes.
 Exosomes contain biochemicals that cause specific reactions in cells when they’re released.
 The biochemicals may activate wound healing, trigger the release of growth factors, or stimulate tissue regeneration.
-Exosomes also carry proteins that are vital for your metabolism, as well as DNA and RNA.
+Exosomes also carry proteins that are vital for your metabolism and DNA and RNA.

 MSCs are often used for stem cell injections because they self-replicate to produce tissues such as collagen, tendons, ligaments, cartilage, muscle, and blood vessels.

-The choice of stem cells vs PRP isn’t always clear cut.
-For example, PRP effectively relieves the symptoms of knee osteoarthritis, so it may be a better option for you than stem cells, depending on the severity of your arthritis and your health needs.
+The choice of stem cells vs. PRP isn’t always clear-cut.
+For example, PRP effectively relieves the symptoms of knee osteoarthritis.
+It may be a better option for you than stem cells, depending on the severity of your arthritis and your health needs.
 In many cases, we inject PRP and stem cells together because they complement one another and enhance your results.